-e condition of women will help because women are affected by ot in a different way from or n, but in a sharper more extreme getting tighter it is especially of women.
-Most women identify he and the family.
-In their roles mother they are pushed by even n to ally with the oppressors.
-Ediately the need to maintain stomachs full, children clothed; he stability of their position even ly, having been taught to feel as especially in physical ways, tened by the spectre of black by the mass media, the ruling TA, women's magazines, etc. it is women's jobs that are disappearing fastest.
+at the condition of women will help ings because women are affected by ions not in a different way from or an men, but in a sharper more extreme necks of women.
+Most women identify he home and the family.
+In their roles e, and mother they are pushed by even an men to ally with the oppressors.
+It immediately the need to maintain to keep stomachs full, children clothed; eat to the stability of their position even Secondly, having been taught to feel enseless especially in physical ways, threatened by the spectre of black fined by the mass media, the ruling the PTA, women's magazines, etc. hand, it is women's jobs that are disappearing fastest.
 Textile mills, for instance, were originally concentrated in New England, exploiting the labor of European immigrant women.
 Then as working people in New England gained minimum protection from slavish working conditions, the mills moved to the South where women were in plentiful supply as unorganized, unprotected cheap labor.
 Now these mills are being moved to colonies to use the labor of colonized women.
 The move of small parts assembly plants to Third World nations is another example.
 As unemployment, job instability, and working conditions worsen, they deteriorate fastest for women.